Due to the popularity of this 'Human Sundial' concept, it is now

 If you have an interest in this - please telephone ourselves (in

-the UK), or contact Paul Ratto (our North American Distributor).
+the UK), or contact Paul Ratto (North American representative).

 There is a vast world-wide market for such 'kits', as almost any